marceluda/rp_lock-in_pid/TheApp/instruments/instruments_02_scope.md

 ## Selection of signals

-The main new feature of the oscilloscope application is the posibility to choose which signal you want to view.
+The main new feature of the oscilloscope application is the possibility to choose which signal you want to view.
 You can do this from the left panel called "Oscilloscope".

 ![left scope panel]({{ site.baseurl }}/img/scope_panel.png "Oscilloscope control")